Prism (Katy Perry album): Critical reception

 Helen Brown from The Daily Telegraph gave the album five out of five stars, stating Perry "sounds like a woman, and an artist, who's finally found herself" and praised the "vulnerability" of the album.
 Stephen Thomas Erlewine from AllMusic, Alexis Petridis from The Guardian, and Sal Cinquemani from Slant Magazine all also gave the album three out of five stars.
 Erlewine dubbed Prism "a tighter, cleaner record than its predecessors".
 Petridis called it "Katy Perry's most spiritual album to date".
 Mesfin Fekadu from ABC News deemed the tracks "likable", but felt the album lacked "some of the fiery fierceness and excitement that dominated Teenage Dream".
 James Reed from The Boston Globe felt Perry "always seemed like the pop star who knows precisely what she does best" and called the album "an unabashedly fun listen".
 Chris Bosman from Consequence of Sound gave the album three and a half out of five stars, calling Perry "a champion of choruses".
 Greg Kot from Chicago Tribune gave the album 2 out of 4 stars, commenting "Though not exactly spiritual, Prism does come off as a more serious—if no less formulaic—album than its predecessor".
 Marah Eakin from The A.V.
 Club gave the album a C+, commenting "A lot of Prism is simply forgettable", though praised the tracks "Roar", "Birthday", and "This Is How We Do".
 Rob Harvilla from Spin gave the album a 5/10 rating, and felt some of the material was not "all that desirable".

 Elysa Gardner from USA Today gave the album a 3/4 rating and found the album to be "genuine and endearing".
 Trent Wolbe from The Verge gave an overall 4/4 rating and praised Perry's ability to "wrapping hyper-specific emotions into a new format that everyone can relate to".
 He particularly praised the tracks "International Smile" and "Birthday", declaring the chorus of "Birthday" to be "fucking perfect".
 Jody Rosen from Vulture was disappointed with every track on the album except for "Roar".
 Randall Roberts of Los Angeles Times gave the album a 3/4 rating, calling it "a shimmering, dynamic, heavy-duty modern pop album".
-At the 57th Annual Grammy Awards, Prism was nominated for Best Pop Vocal Album, but lost against Sam Smith's In the Lonely Hour.